 Tony Cerulle is Boston Duck Tours’ Chief Engineering Officer.
 That’s a pretty fancy title, but what it means is that Tony is responsible for keeping all of Boston Duck Tours’ trucks in top running condition, whether the sun is shining or not.
+When the Red Sox win the World Series, those trucks are all put up for the winter.
+Within 24 hours, those trucks are all pulled out of mothballs.

-The trucks are pretty amazing.
 They got their name from the GMC amphibious transports that the company built to land soldiers during World War II:

 D: GMC letter for a vehicle built in 1942